-As we all know that according to the new laws and policies, international students having a UK work permit or post-study visa allows you to stay in the UK to stay and search for work related to their field of study.
+As we all know that according to the new laws and policies, international students having a UK work permit or Post-Study Visa allows them to stay in the UK to stay and search for work related to their field of study.
 During this period, they are allowed to do any work that is not related to their field of study.

 UK post-study work visa allows international students to stay back in the UK for a period of 2 years after completing their graduate studies.
 The UK work permit for 2 years is available for students who are studying in the country post-September 2020.

 The Graduate Route is available to anyone who graduates from a UK degree with a valid visa (Tier 4 or Student Route) on or after 1 July 2021.
 Eligibility isn’t restricted by subject area or nationality

 You must be a degree holder from a recognised institution of higher education, be it a diploma or an undergraduate, postgraduate and doctoral degree.

 You must be financially independent and not in need of any monetary aid.